-You can toggle the icons displayed on the Moon phase calendar on and off by using the checkbox to the left of a calendar's name in the calendar window.
+You can toggle the icons displayed on the Moon phase calendar on and off by using the Calendar layer options button to the right of the Calendar layer name.

 Lunar & Solar Events Calendar: The events in this calendar fall into several different categories you might not be familiar with.